pkrumins/dnode/README.markdown

 Error Handling
 ==============
-DNode emits `localError` events through the connection object when an exception is thrown on the local side and `remoteError` when the remote side throws an uncaught exception.
+dnode emits `localError` events through the connection object when an exception is thrown on the local side and `remoteError` when the remote side throws an uncaught exception.
 It doesn't emit `error` because that would crash the service and that's probably not what you want.